1Marc/marcgrabanski.com/src/pages/articles/2022-05-10-vanilla-javascript-todomvc/index.md

 [![TodoMVC with Vanilla JavaScript in 2022 with 481 stars](./todomvc-vanillajs.png)](https://github.com/1Marc/todomvc-vanillajs-2022)

 When I shared it on Twitter, I was surprised by how positive a response this got!
-People even asked me to create a course on the topic.
-But of course, as things get popular, eventually, it sparks debate on sites like [Hacker News](https://news.ycombinator.com/item?id=31293750).
+People asked me to create education around the topic.
+But as things get popular, eventually it sparks debate on sites like [Hacker News](https://news.ycombinator.com/item?id=31293750).
+So let me address the most common criticisms of my solution (and also of vanilla JavaScript) from the debates on Twitter and social sites.

 ## Addressing the Top 4 Common Criticisms of My Solution (Mostly of Vanilla JavaScript in General)